Personal Loans

 An installment loan is a closed-end credit account that allows you to access a lump sum of money and repay it according to a predetermined schedule at regular intervals.
 Mortgages, auto loans, and personal loans are well-known examples of installment loans.
 Many installment loans feature a fixed interest rate, ensuring that the rate remains constant throughout the life of the loan.

-Installment loans can be either unsecured, requiring no collateral, or secured, necessitating collateral such as real estate or a vehicle to back the loan.
 When repaying an installment loan, each payment is divided between the principal balance and interest.
-Typically, the interest portion of your payments declines over time as the principal portion increases.
+Typically, installment loans are fixed-rate loans, and the interest portion of your payments declines over time as the principal portion increases.
 Once you have paid the loan in full, the account is closed, marking the end of your obligation.

 An installment loan’s structured approach to borrowing provides predictability and stability in your financial planning and offers a clear path to debt resolution.